 I love everything about the cruise experience, from the smells to the sunsets.
 There’s nothing I dislike.
 OK, I don’t like disembarkation day, but that’s still an experience that my brain seems to block out.
 I barely remember any of them.
 I guess it’s a protection mechanism. 😉

-I really could go on about this for weeks, but I’ve done what I came here to do (kind of) and that was to drop a short “cruise love note” before the #ChooseCruise month comes to an end – a month that has shown everyone how amazing cruising is!
-I’ve been on more than 55 cruises and sailed to some of the finest destinations on the planet.
+I really could go on about this for weeks, but I’ve done what I came here to do (kind of) and that was to drop a short “cruise love note”.
+I’ve been on more than 65 cruises and sailed to some of the finest destinations on the planet.
 I wake up every day feeling so incredibly fortunate to have the opportunities that I do.
 I am living proof that if you work hard for something you’re passionate about, you will reap the rewards and live your best life!